ComboProblem/MinimalFunctionCache/README.md

 # Minimal Function Cache

-Minimal Funciotn Cache is an repository for a proposed cut and branch paradime proposed in the thesis of Acadia Larsen which uses an explicit method select optimal cuts over a space of valid intersection cuts for a given MIP relaxation basis.
+Minimal Funciotn Cache is a repository for a proposed cut and branch paradime in the thesis of Acadia Larsen which uses an explicit method select optimal cuts over a space of valid intersection cuts for a given MIP relaxation basis.

-## Included Software and Tools
+## Included Software, Tools, Documentation

 - Experimental Cut and Branch Solver using explicitly optimized cuts over the space of minimal functions with a finite number of breakpoints.